Canada won’t rush into free-trade deal with China, minister says

 Canada and China have been in exploratory talks for some time, and Beijing is pressing hard to begin formal discussions.
 China, which has trade pacts with only a few countries, is keen to score its first trade deal with a member of the Group of 7 wealthy industrialized countries.

-In a speech on Thursday setting up the China visit, Mr. Champagne said Ottawa is still "weighing the challenges and opportunities" of entering into a bilateral trade arrangement with China.
+In a speech to the Toronto Region Board of Trade on Thursday setting up the China visit, Mr. Champagne said Ottawa is still "weighing the challenges and opportunities" of entering into a bilateral trade arrangement with China.

 "We have been clear from the start with our Chinese friends, throughout the exploratory talks, that should we move forward, this will take time," he said.
 "Time that we will use to understand the needs and concerns of Canadian workers and families."